 Sensors that monitor structural integrity

 While IoT technology for structural health monitoring (SHM) is typically associated with large public works like dams or bridges, it can be used equally effectively for monitoring your commercial building.
-You can use an SHM that not only checks for signs of sagging or structural fatigue, but you can have a system that uses machine learning to let you know when work needs to be done predictively.
+You can use an SHM that not only checks for signs of sagging or structural fatigue, but you can have a system that uses machine learning to predict when work needs to be done.

 Lastly, we have water leak sensors that monitor your green roof for water leaks.
 Given that leak from a green roof will happen eventually, smart water leak detectors are almost essential to predict whether and when a leak will occur, but it also gives you an early warning if a leak is starting.